 “Startup is like a Marriage proposal it is best when it is well planned”

-Like we prepare for our exams, we need to do the same preparation for our startup.
+As we prepare for our exams, we need to do the same preparation for our startup.
 MOCKUP TEST.
-Before you enter full-fledged into your Unicorn Startups try to do the same business as a part-time or after office hours.
+Before you enter full-fledged into your Unicorn Startups try to do the same business as part-time or after office hours.

-Practicality holds more important than the theory.
-You need to find a balance of both before you go ahead.
+Practicality holds more importance than theory.
+You need to find a balance between both before you go ahead.
 Here are a few questions that these startups didn’t answer before starting:

 - How to launch,